romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

     log: true,
   },
   {
-    // models will be listed here
+    // tables will be listed here
   }
 );
 ```

-Define a base `Model` class which will be used later to extend models from.
+Define a base table class which will be used later to extend tables from.

 By default, timestamps are returned as strings, the same as when loading timestamps from databases directly.